alvestad10/KernelCLFieldTheory/README.md

 ## Instantiate

-To initialize the project run these comments inside the Julia REPL (From inside the project directory)
+To initialize the project run these lines inside the Julia REPL (From inside the project directory)
 ```julia
     import Pkg
     Pkg.activate(".")